राम

 उपजोनी करंटा नेणें अद्वैत वाटा | रामकृष्णीं पैठा कैसेनि होय || २ ||

-Born into misfortune, not knowing the path of non-duality - how will such a one enter into Ram Krishna?
+Born into misfortune, not knowing the path of non-duality, how will such a one enter into Ram Krishna?

 But before the answer comes, the question must land.
 Because you have felt this.
 You have sat in a room where someone speaks of their meditation practice, the retreat they attended, the teacher who changed their life.
 And something in you contracted.
 You felt the distance.
 You felt like the one born on the wrong side of the threshold.
 Dnyaneshwar meets you here.
 Not to reassure you that everything is fine.
 To tell you something more useful than reassurance: the distance you feel is not real.
 Love has already shown you the door.
 Think of someone you love.
 In the moment of genuine love, where does the boundary between you and them fall?
 That softening is the advaita vata.
 You have already walked it.
-You simply did not know its name.
+You did not know its name.

 Read full commentary